ingeniamc/ingeniajumpstart/docs/source/pages/code_overview.rst

 Architecture
 ============

-The ``src`` directory contains the application code and is composed of several important parts.
+The ``k2basecamp`` directory contains the application code and is composed of several important parts.

 Everything that is visible to the user is contained in the ``views`` folder and written in QML (all QML and javascript code is contained in the ``views`` folder).
 The user interface and all it's components are defined here.